-Right Angled Connector: These inexpensive adapters for your tyre’s valve make it easier to connect air hoses and pressure gauges.
+Right Angled Connector: These inexpensive adapters for your tyre’s valve make connecting air hoses and pressure gauges easier.
 They’re particularly useful for riders with spoked wheels, as fitting hoses and gauges can be tricky with a regular valve.

 Swivel Head: A gauge with a swivel head means you can check your pressure no matter where the valve is in the wheel’s rotation.
 It also means you can see the reading on the display as you take your measurement.

-Flexible Hose: A flexible hose allows you to fit the gauge to the valve from a variety of angles.
+Flexible Hose: A flexible hose can fit the gauge to the valve from various angles.
 It means you can comfortably hold the display in your hand while taking a reading.

 Tread Depth Gauge: Some pressure gauges include a tool for checking your threads.
 This is a nice touch and saves room in your toolkit.